Life Insurance After a Divorce: Everything You Need to Know

 They consent

-To buy life insurance on an ex-spouse, you must have consent from them as they will be the insured person.
-If they don’t consent, you cannot buy insurance on their life unless mandated by a settlement.
+To buy life insurance on an ex-spouse, you must have their consent as they're the insured.
+If they don’t consent, you can't purchase a policy on their life unless mandated by a settlement.

 cashCard icon